vipulgupta2048/firedocs/websocket-app/Impressions/Code Snippets for WebSockets.md

 ## Overview

 After sending your messages through WebSockets, and saving it in Firecamp.
-You might have a need to to run and replicate the same connection in your application.
+You might have a need to run and replicate the same connection in your application.
 To help with this Firecamp lets you generate snippets of code in various programming languages.
-That in turn helps you implement, build and test faster.
+That, in turn, helps you implement, build and test faster.

 Click the `Code` button below the URL bar to open the `WebSocket Code Snippets` window in the WebSocket app.